U.S. flag

 Products

-Additionally, beginning with reference year 2012, published NES and County Business Patterns (CBP) data are merged by industry as part of a Combined Report to provide a more complete view of the economy.
-The Combined Report is available in comma-delimited and spreadsheet format.
+For reference years 2012-2021, published NES and County Business Patterns (CBP) data are merged by industry as part of a Combined Report to provide a more complete view of the economy.

 Uses

 NES data are provided for statistical use in federal economic programs.
-The data are a primary sampling source for the U.S. Small Business Administration surveys and are available to the public as an annual data release.
 The Bureau of Economic Analysis uses the data to contribute to the total Gross Domestic Product for all U.S. businesses.
-State and local government offices use the data to assess business changes, develop fiscal policies, and plan future policies and programs.
-Researchers use the data to study trends in businesses over time, particularly for the gig economy.
-Prospective or current business owners use the data to research market potential.
+State and local government offices use the data to assess business changes, develop fiscal strategies, and plan future policies and programs.
+Prospective and current business owners use the data to analyze market potential.
+NES data is also used for the analysis of industry trends and the impact of independent workers on emerging industries such as those that shape the gig economy.

 Contact Us